kholobtseva/kholobtseva/README.md

 # Hi there 👋
 I have 17 years of experience in IT.
-(7 years as a system administrator and 10 years as a systems analyst and analyst).<br>
+(7 years as a system administrator and 10 years as a systems analyst and QA engineer).<br>
 --- --- ---
 ## Key skills:
 **Python, SQL, OOP, Git, Selenium, Pytest, JMeter, Pandas, Numpy, Matplotlib, Power BI**<br>\